djmgit/Migrator/README.md

 The machine where where you will install Migrator should have the kafka binaries installed on them.
 By default Migrator looks for kafka binaries under /opt/kafka/bin.
 If your binaries are located elsewhere, you can pass it to Migrator using the --kakfapath option.
-Dont worry even if you forget to pass the path, Migrator will automatically ask for it.
+However the simplest way would be to keep a copy of the kafka binaries under /opt/kafka/bin.
+The kafka compressed binaries can be downloaded from <a href="https://kafka.apache.org/downloads">here</a>

 ### Usage